devtron-labs/devtron/docs/user-guide/bulk-update.md

 # Bulk Updates
 This feature helps you to update Deployment Template, ConfigMaps & Secrets for multiple apps in one go!
-You can filter the apps on the basis of environments, global flag, and app names(we provide support for both substrings included and excluded in the app name).
+You can filter the apps on the basis of environments, global flag, and app names (we provide support for both substrings included and excluded in the app name).
 ## Overview

-Need to make some common changes across multiple devtron applications?
+Need to make some common changes across multiple Devtron applications?
 **Bulk Edit** allows you to do that.<br>
 Eg. You can change the value for `MaxReplicas` in Deployment Templates of multiple Devtron applications or you can add key-value pairs in multiple ConfigMaps & Secrets.